Boy Scouts of America: National Camping School

-The Boy Scouts of America operates a National Camping School program which trains people how to run various departments or areas at the Scouts BSA summer camps.
+Scouting America operates a National Camping School program which trains people how to run various departments or areas at resident camps.
 Some online training is offered, but most areas require an in-person week-long training program at one of the National Camping Schools.
 After successfully completing a week-long program, a person is entitled to wear the National Camping School patch.
 The regular-size patch may be worn on the right breast shirt pocket, in the temporary patch spot.
 National Camping School certification is valid for five years.

-Love of outdoors
+COPE

+COPE, which stands for Challenging Outdoor Personal Experience, is a program that consists of a series of tests of strength, agility, coordination, and problem-solving, individually and within groups.

+Outdoor program

 Scouts see nature as an adventurous place, and it is expected that when they get older the experience from their youth will make them nature lovers.
 Scouts envisage nature as a heritage.

 Organization

 National Council

-The National Council is the corporate membership of the Boy Scouts of America and consists of volunteer Scouters who meet annually.
+The National Council is the corporate membership of Scouting America and consists of volunteer Scouters who meet annually.
 The day-to-day operations of the National Council are administered by the Chief Scout Executive and other national professional staff.
 National Council members include volunteers who are elected national officers and executive board members, regional presidents, the local council representatives, members at large, and honorary members.
 The national headquarters has been in Irving, Texas since 1979.

-Since the founding of the BSA in 1910, the President of the United States has served as the organization's honorary president during his term in office, former presidents serve as honorary vice presidents for their lifetimes.
+Since the founding of Scouting America in 1910, the President of the United States has served as the organization's honorary chair during his term in office, former presidents serve as honorary vice chairs for their lifetimes.

 Governance and the National Executive Board

-The BSA National Executive Board governs the organization.
+The Scouting America National Executive Board governs the organization.
 The 2015 National Executive Board consisted of 79 members.

 The board is led by the national president, a volunteer elected by the National Council.
 Board members included regular elected members, regional presidents, and up to five appointed youth members.
 The Chief Scout Executive is the board secretary and non-voting member.
 The National Executive Board has a number of standing committees that correspond to the professional staff organization of the National Council.

 Present and past members of the National Executive Board include Utah Senator Mitt Romney, Ernst & Young CEO Jim Turley and AT&T CEO Randall Stephenson.
 Other members included Latter-day Saint Church President Thomas S. Monson.